 This exhibition showcases the rich textile tradition and heritage of Mexico with a collection of 18 superb embroideries accompanied by fascinating narratives gathered from artisans across the vast and beautiful country of Mexico.

-The exhibition will be hosted at the Mexican Embassy in France in September 2018 as part of the Journées Européennes du Patrimoine celebrations.
+The exhibition was hosted at the Mexican Embassy in France in September 2018 as part of the Journées Européennes du Patrimoine celebrations.
 It has previously been hosted at the Paris Sorbonne University Abu Dhabi and the Sharjah University College of Fine Arts and Design in the United Arab Emirates (2017) and the Mexican Embassy in Ireland (2016).

 Paris Sorbonne University Abu Dhabi

 The College of Fine Arts and Design, University of Sharjah, UAE

 Here are some links to articles, reviews and interviews ....